What is actinic keratosis?

 AK occurs when skin cells called keratinocytes start to grow abnormally, forming scaly, discolored spots.
 The skin patches can be any of these colors:

 They tend to appear on the parts of the body that get the most sun exposure, including the following:

 Actinic keratoses aren’t cancerous themselves.
 However, they can progress to squamous cell carcinoma (SCC), though the likelihood is low.

 AK is primarily caused by long-term exposure to sunlight.
 You have a higher risk of developing this condition if you:

-- are over the age of 60
+- are over age 60

-- have fair skin and blue eyes with a tendency to sunburn easily
+- have a tendency to sunburn easily

 - have a history of sunburns earlier in life

-- have the human papilloma virus (HPV)
+- have human papilloma virus (HPV)

 - hardening of the lesion